-Whether someone’s feet are big or small doesn’t indicate their beauty.
-Beauty comes in all forms, and in this case, all shapes and sizes of our feet.
-Beauty is not just reserved for small feet, and certainly not for feet that can only be achieved through foot binding.
-There are many tall celebrities and models with larger feet sizes of 10, 11, 12, and even higher, and their big feet are no less beautiful than smaller feet.
+Beauty comes in all forms, shapes, and sizes, and this includes our feet.
+Your feet can be small or big, and they are beautiful all the same.
+There are many tall celebrities and models with big foot sizes of 10, 11, 12, and larger, and their big feet are no less beautiful than small feet.

-After all, if people are tall, they would naturally have longer or broader feet.
-To scrutinize and expect everyone to maintain a certain feet size without considering their overall body height and frame is ridiculous.
-We should not expect others to look the same and conform to the same look but celebrate everyone’s individual look and form.
+After all, if people are tall, they will naturally have long and/or broad feet.
+To expect everyone to have a certain foot size without considering their body height and frame is ridiculous.
+We shouldn’t expect everyone to have the exact same body shape, size, or feature, but celebrate everyone’s individual look and form.

-Yet, the problem that I experienced isn’t just about stigmas against big feet.
+The problem that I experienced isn’t just about social stigmas surrounding feet.
 It’s about the notion of beauty ideals.
-That somehow there is a certain look or form or feature that is regarded as beautiful in a culture, and that everyone must either alter themselves to fit this look and gain acceptance, or be regarded as disgusting, ugly, lousy, not worthy, and so on.
+That somehow there is a certain look regarded as beautiful in a culture, and everyone must either change themselves to fit this look and be accepted, or be regarded as ugly, disgusting, and unworthy.

-Yet, notions of beauty are man-made to begin with, typically shaped based on what’s common or not common in society, arguably created to separate the “have’s” from the “have not’s.”
-For example,
+Yet, notions of beauty are man-made to begin with — typically shaped based on what’s common and not common in society, to separate the “have’s” from the “have not’s.”
+For example:

-- Pale skin used to be associated with nobility as the aristocrats didn’t have to work in the fields and farm their land (hence the term “blue blood,” as their skin would be so pale that one could see blue veins).
+- Skin Color: Pale skin used to be associated with nobility in the West as the aristocrats didn’t have to work in the fields (hence the term “blue blood,” as their skin would be so pale that one could see blue veins).
 Similarly, fair skin was a representation of social prestige in China as women of high social classes didn’t need to work in the fields, and hence would not be tanned.
 Hence, fair skin became a mark of beauty among the Chinese, and people would stay indoors and put on skin-whitening products to stay fair.

-- Feet size: Bound feet became a mark of beauty in ancient China as the only women who could afford to do that were the ones from wealthy families, as they did not need to work in the fields.
+- Feet size: Bound feet became a mark of beauty in ancient China as the only women who could do that (initially) were from wealthy families, as they didn’t need to work in the fields.
 This later became adopted across all social classes as the standard for beauty.

-- Caucasians and their features — high nose bridge, double eyelids, deep set eyes, pale skin — were and still are generally seen as superior and more attractive in many Asian countries.
-While there can be many reasons why, I believe part of the reason is because many Asian countries used to be under the Colonial rule, which created a deep-set mentality that Caucasians or those with Caucasian blood are better, and a deep cultural association that Caucasian-like features are seen as “better” or “more beautiful” than the typical Asian features of round nose, monolids, smaller eyes (due to monolids), and darker skin for certain races, which is in turn perpetuated by media and society as people with such features are repeatedly lauded as beautiful.
+- Facial features: Caucasian features — high nose bridge, double eyelids, deep-set eyes, pale skin — were and still are seen as desirable and more attractive in many Asian countries.
+Many Asian countries used to be under Colonial rule, which created a deep-set mentality that Caucasians are superior, and that Caucasian-like features are more beautiful than typical Asian features of round nose, monolid eyes, and small eyes, and the darker skin tone of certain races.
+This is in turn perpetuated by media and society as people with such features are repeatedly lauded as beautiful.
 Read: Colonial mentality

-However, beauty isn’t the result of genetic chance or race or a certain look or feature.
+Yet beauty isn’t reserved for a certain look or facial feature.
 Beauty is everywhere, in you and me.
-If we can stop and celebrate who we are and what we already have as individuals, and stop body shaming based on certain ideals created by men (women) to begin with, we can stop this endless cycle to achieve some “beauty look” when all of us are already beautiful to begin with, and you don’t need to alter yourself to look “more beautiful” than another.
+If we can celebrate who we are and what we already have as individuals, and stop body shaming based on beauty notions created by society, we can stop this endless cycle to achieve some “beauty look” when all of us are already beautiful and you don’t need to alter yourself to look “more beautiful” than another.

-Here’s what we can do at a personal level:
+Here’s what we can do on an individual level:

 - Recognize that beauty comes in all forms, shapes, and sizes.
 Every look is beautiful.
 It is not one look that is more beautiful than another, but that every look is beautiful.
 I share more here: The Beauty of Self

-- Stop judging others by their looks just because they don’t fit a certain mold of beauty.
-Remember that one’s definition of beauty is no more the result of conditioning ones receives, the media that is consumed, and the people that one interacts with.
+- Stop judging others just because they don’t fit a certain look.
+Remember that our perception of beauty is no more the result of our upbringing, conditioning, and education.
 There is no one look for beauty, but that every look is beautiful.

-- Reduce your consumption of beauty goods/services that reinforce such ideals.
-Other than the fact that there’s no need to, it also fuels such an industry and further reinforces such ideals.
-For example, skin whitening products fuels the notion that a fairer skin color is “better” when it’s not true.
-Double eye-lid stickers reinforce the notion that double eyelids are superior to monolids.
-Surgery for high nose bridge reinforce the preference and mindset that a higher nose bridge is more attractive.
-Here I’m not saying not to use any beauty products, but to reduce consumption of products that perpetuate negative ideals.
+- Reduce your consumption of beauty goods and services that reinforce such ideals.
+Other than the fact that there’s no need to, it also fuels the industry and reinforces such ideals.
+For example, skin whitening products fuel the notion that a fairer skin color is “better” when it’s not true.
+Double eyelid stickers reinforce the notion that double eyelids are superior to monolid eyes.
+Surgery to achieve a high nose bridge reinforces the mindset that a higher nose bridge is more attractive.
+None of these are necessary, because you are already beautiful as yourself.

 - Celebrate each other’s beauty.
-When we live in a society where we are made to constantly pit against each other, where women are taught to look a certain way to be more beautiful than others, and where everything is a “contest,” people naturally start criticizing each other, shaming and putting others down, and then make themselves seem better, all in a quest for affirmation, love, and acceptance.
-I saw this happen in school; it still happens in most parts of society today, especially when it comes to men criticizing women or women criticizing women.
+When we live in a society where we are made to constantly pit against each other, where women are taught to look a certain way to be more beautiful than others, and where everything is a “contest,” people will criticize, shame, and put each other down to make themselves seem better, in a quest for affirmation, love, and acceptance.
+I saw this happen all the time in school; it still happens in society today, be it women criticizing women or men criticizing women.

 There is no need to do that.
-We are not competing against each other; we are humans here to live a better life and create a better future for others.
-Whenever you can, look at your friend(s), point out one thing you love about them/ their features/ their body and tell them how beautiful it is.
+We are not competing against each other.
+We are humans here to live a better life and support each other.
+Look at your friends, point out one thing you love about them, be it their facial features or body, and tell them how beautiful it is.
 They will appreciate you for it.

-- Educate each other and share the knowledge.
-While I have written this post and other posts on beauty (that I’ve linked below), I’m only one person and my posts can only go as far as when they are read.
-Where you can, and if you feel that any of these posts are helpful, share them with your friends and family.
-Open them up to different ideas of beauty.
-Educate them on different notions of beauty, and that beauty isn’t just one look or size, but something that everyone already has.
+- Educate and share the knowledge.
+While I have written this post and other posts on beauty (linked below), I’m only one person.
+If you feel that any of these posts are helpful, share them with your friends and family.
+Educate them that beauty isn’t just one look or size, but something everyone already has.

-If you happen to have big feet, know that your feet aren’t a monstrosity or issue, but a natural part of your body.
-You should not be hating on your feet when they have been carrying the weight of your body and moving you across distances.
+If you have big feet, know that your feet aren’t a monstrosity or issue, but a natural part of your body.
+Don’t hate on your feet when they have been carrying the weight of your body and moving you across distances.
 Your feet helped you take your first steps in life and will continue to help you take all your steps in life.
-Love them, cherish them; they are a part of you. :)
+Love and cherish them.
+They are a part of you. :)

-If you know people with big-size feet, share with them this post.
-It may well be something they need. :) Thank you!
+If you know people with bigger-than-average-size feet, share this post with them.
+It may be something they need. :) Thank you!